Welcome to our Information and Learning Guide! If you're new to 12v - 24v solar, don't worry. It's not magic. Basic systems are pretty simple.

 put the panels in FULL sun.

-connect the pos and neg wires to a charge controller (morningstar is best by far and all we carry)
+connect the pos and neg wires to a charge controller (Morningstar is the best by far and all we've sold for 14 years)

 keep controller as close as possible to battery connections with heavy battery cables.
 This is critical to prevent voltage loss.